 - Common underfloor heating problems and fixes

-Bookmark this guide and update the inputs with your latest tariff each quarter.
-If you are renovating or specifying a new system, use these calculations with your installer’s heat loss data to lock in low running costs for the life of the floor.
+Update these inputs with your latest tariff each quarter.
+If you’re renovating or specifying a new system, take these calculations and your installer’s heat loss data and lock in low running costs before the floor goes down.

 One useful email,